- 18 Jan 2024

 Delete a Payment Schedule

-When deleting a Payment Schedule record, all related "Open" Transactions will be deleted as well.
-Any Transactions with a different status than "Open" will not be deleted and continue to relate to the parent record (ie Contact, Account, Custom Object, etc...)
+When deleting a Payment Schedule record, all related "Open" Transactions will also be deleted.
+Any Transactions with a Transaction Status other than "Open" will not be deleted and will continue to be related to the parent record (ie Contact, Account, Custom Object, etc...)

 There are only certain changes that will sync between Payment Schedules and the associated Transactions after the initial creation of Transaction records.
 Those changes are described in the Roll-up/Roll-down Features section below.
-If you need to make changes related to the Payment Schedule dates or amounts it is recommended to cancel the current Payment Schedule and create a new one.
+If you need to make changes related to the Payment Schedule dates or amounts, we recommend canceling the current Payment Schedule and creating a new one.

 Account and Contact Lookup Fields

-If you have received an error with your Payment Schedule or have a question, please view our Troubleshooting page.
+If you have received an error with your Payment Schedule or have a question, please contact Blackthorn Support.